ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

    ![new_git_branch](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/web-app-tutorial-014-dev-branch.jpg){: caption="Figure 4.
 Use GitHub Desktop to create a local dev branch"}

-1. After you create the branch, GitHub compares the local files on the Local-dev branch with the files in the repository on the master branch and reports No local changes.
+1. After you create the branch, GitHub compares the local files on the Local-dev branch with the files in the repository on the default branch and reports No local changes.
 You can now click Publish to add the branch you created on your local repo to your GitHub repo (as shown in Figure 5).